 Usual board basis: Half Board

-The Beach Restaurant offers casual a la carte lunches from 12.30pm to 3.00pm and very extensive buffet dinners (7.00–10.00pm).
+The St Pierre Restaurant, beside the beach, offers casual a la carte lunches from 12.30pm to 3.00pm and very extensive buffet dinners (7.00–10.00pm).
 There's a real pizza oven, operating day and night, and an array of Creole and international specials on offer.
 Themed evening buffet meals are often accompanied by island bands singing a mix of European pop classics and Seychellois favourites.

 Dining style: Individual Tables